francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/001-Introducing_the_IBM_Q_Experience.rst

    you can create your very own quantum circuit (which we call a **quantum score),** much like a composer composes a music score;
 -  a simulator that can test your quantum scores;
--  access to an actual quantum processor running in an IBM Quantum Computing lab, where your quantum scores will be executed; and
+-  access to an actual quantum processor running in an IBM Q lab, where your quantum scores will be executed; and
 -  a **quantum community** where your quantum scores, ideas, and experiences can be shared and discussed.